Conductivity Meter - Observing the World

-How pH meters help us observe the world
+How conductivity meters help us observe the world

-The pH meter changed the way we can investigate nature by making it possible to have accuate, quantitative measures of concentrations of important chemicals.
-It is the instrument that makes it possible to investigate the acid/based behavior of almost any water solution.
-Living on a water planet, this ability is very important.
+The conductivity meter changed the way we can investigate nature by making it possible to have accuate, quantitative measures of concentrations of ionic substances in aqueous solution.
+This value is important in understanding many key aspects of such soliutions.
+Living on a water planet, this ability is very important.$theme->drawFooter() ?>